DinukaEkanayake/TodoList-BackendApplication/README.md

 # TodoList-BackendApplication
-Simple ToDoList Backend Application using ExpressJs
-We write and read data from a json file in this.because this is a simple backend application
+NodeJs,ExpressJs and AWS Fargate - ToDoList Backend Application We write and read data from a json file in this.because this is a simple backend application

 to run the application,